 2. Almonta Beach

-This stretch of coastline offers the quintessential Australian experience.
+This stretch of coastline in Coffin Bay offers the quintessential Australian experience.
 While the entire peninsula boasts impossibly blue waters, this beach – located inside the Coffin Bay National Park – is home to an array of native wildlife, including kangaroos, emus and goannas.
 Take it slow along the 2WD access road as you discover the breathtaking views from the lookout area, before making a splash in the crystal clear shallows.
 If you are lucky, you might even spot a pod of dolphins nearby.
 Come low tide when a lagoon forms and rock pools surface, pull out your snorkel and explore the world beneath the water.
 If your picture of paradise comes paired with seafood fresh from the ocean, you’ll find nirvana in this neck of the woods.
 Slip into waders and out into the waters of a working oyster farm where you’ll be served freshly plucked Pacific Oysters with Coffin Bay Oyster Farm and Tasting Tours – all this just 30 minutes from Port Lincoln.
-2WD vehicles can gain access from the Golden Island Lookout before settling in at the nearby Yangie Bay campground, or for a more luxurious nights sleep Almonta Apartments offer upscale accommodation in Coffin Bay.
+2WD vehicles can gain access from the Golden Island Lookout before settling in at the nearby Yangie Bay campground.

 3. GREENLY BEACH